 I cannot name one song off this release that I completely like.
 I do think there are some bright moments, such as the aforementioned sax and keyboard solos.
 In fact, Luca’s keys are mostly a high point for the album, as he lays down some gorgeous solos and atmospheres here and there, though there are a few that fall flat, too.
 The moments when he isn’t trying to be Jordan Rudess are his best moments.

 Overall, the higher points would be “The President’s Speech” (despite the horrendously cheesy voiceover that mentions the government banning odd time signatures), the title track, and parts of “Breathe and Recover”.
-With “Babel”, the band at least had an interesting, if flawed story that kept me interesting.
+With “Babel”, the band at least had an interesting, if flawed story that kept me invested.
 This time, the concept seems to have been done many, many times before, and it lacks any real cohesion.
 Because of this, the album feels way longer than it actually is.

 I hope the band can forgive me for this review.
 This review is basically a flood of feelings based on where I was afraid the band would go, and indeed they did go there.
 I heard moments of hopeful brilliance on the last couple of records, but this album loses all of that in favor of pandering to the cheesy tropes and usual suspects of the more commercial side of the prog world.
 I thought we were past the Dream Theater clones, but I guess not.
 At this point, I’m not sure I’ll bother with their future albums.